Sex Offense Charges: What Every Defendant Needs to Know [2026]

 Motive to Fabricate

 Defense attorneys investigate whether the accusing witness has a motive to make false or exaggerated allegations: custody disputes, relationship conflicts, retaliation, financial incentives, or pressure from third parties.
-Research has found that documented false allegations contribute to 45% of sexual assault wrongful convictions.
+Documented false allegations are a significant factor in sexual assault wrongful convictions.

 This is not about attacking accusers as a category.
 It's about investigating each case on its own facts.